xumi1993/seispy-doc.post/source/usage/rf-sta.md

 # Calculate PRFs for a station

-## 1. Perpare seismic records order by stations
+## 1. Prepare seismic records order by stations

-Seismic data should be trimed according earthquakes, including direct P arrival.
+Seismic data including direct P arrival should be trimmed according earthquakes.
 Meanwhile, the data should be order by stations instead of events.
 For example, YN001 and YN002 are stations; the SAC files are teleseismic data recorded of these stations.

 ```
 event_data/